kohlhofer/Crossings/chapters/chapter-07.md

 Ada watches him go.
 She turns to him, but then thinks better of it.
 Instead, she nods and returns to the church, the empty cup in her hand.

-Eli remains on the grass, her eyes fixed on the spot where Josiah disappeared.
 He stands, brushes the dampness from his clothes, and continues his walk through the town.
-Behind him, the church steps are empty again, marked only by the wet imprint of where three people shared a moment of quiet understanding.
+Behind him, the church steps are empty again, marked only by the wet imprint of where two people shared a moment of quiet understanding.

 The river flows beyond the trees, carrying debris downstream.
 The day has begun, and the town wakes.
 The stranger's words linger in the morning air.